AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-automating-table-maintenance.md

 ## What the Small File Problem Actually Costs

 Every write to an Apache Iceberg table creates new data files.
-A batch ETL job that appends 1 GB of data might create 8 x 128 MB Parquet files—reasonable.
+A batch ETL job that appends 1 GB of data might create 8 x 128 MB Parquet files, reasonable.
 A Flink streaming job with a 5-minute checkpoint interval writing to 20 partitions creates at least 20 files every 5 minutes.
 Over 24 hours, that's 5,760 files, none of which are large enough to be efficient for columnar analytics.

 The cost is not primarily storage.
 S3 pricing at scale makes small files a storage non-issue.
 The cost is query planning and scan performance.

 Iceberg query planners read manifest files to determine which data files are relevant to a query.
 Each manifest entry is a file reference with column-level statistics (min/max values, null counts).
 When a planner needs to determine which files might contain rows matching a predicate, it scans manifest entries.
 With 100 files per partition, this is fast.
-With 10,000 files per partition, the metadata scan itself becomes the bottleneck—often adding seconds to planning time even before a single data byte is read.
+With 10,000 files per partition, the metadata scan itself becomes the bottleneck, often adding seconds to planning time even before a single data byte is read.

 ![Bar chart showing query planning overhead increasing from 1x at 10 files per partition to 9.5x at 10,000 files, with performance threshold at 2x indicating when compaction is needed](./images/automating-table-maintenance/small-files-query-performance-impact.png)